IBM/workshop-quarkus-openshift-reactive-messaging/labs/lab4.md

 ### Step 1: Create Project

-Invoke the following command in the Cloud Shell.
+Invoke the following command in the Cloud Shell to create a new project.

 ```
 $ oc new-project cloud-native-starter